-- Does the child appear to have difficulty in hearing?
+- Establish whether the child appears to have difficulty in hearing.

-- Are there delays in other physical or social skills which could suggest a more global delay?
+- Note whether there are delays in other physical or social skills which could suggest a more global delay.

-- Are there abnormalities in nonverbal communication skills that might suggest autism?
+- Establish whether there are abnormalities in nonverbal communication skills that might suggest autism.

 - Obtain a complete developmental history.